rust-lang/rfcs/text/0000-sized-hierarchy.md

 All of the trait names proposed in the RFC can be bikeshed and changed, they'll ultimately need to be decided but aren't the important part of the RFC.

-## Why have `Unsized`?
+## Why have `Pointee`?
-It may seem that the `Unsized` trait is unnecessary as this is equivalent to the absense of any bounds whatsoever, but having an `Unsized` trait is necessary to enable the meaning of `?Sized` to be re-defined to be equivalent to `DynSized` and avoid complicated behaviour change over an edition.
+It may seem that the `Pointee` trait is unnecessary as this is equivalent to the absense of any bounds whatsoever, but having an `Pointee` trait is necessary to enable the meaning of `?Sized` to be re-defined to be equivalent to `DynSized` and avoid complicated behaviour change over an edition.

-Without `Unsized`, if a user wanted to remove all sizedness bounds from a generic parameter then they would have two options:
+Without `Pointee`, if a user wanted to remove all sizedness bounds from a generic parameter then they would have two options:

 1. Introduce new relaxed bounds (i.e. `?DynSized`), which has been found